A Health-Related Crisis.

 We cannot predict when a health crisis will strike.

 But we can set up plans so our response to the emergency may be less stressful and less expensive.
 When dealing with a health-related crisis, it’s particularly important to know the difference between advanced planning and an emergency response.
+Both involve Medicaid Planning but crisis planning has fewer options than advanced planning.

 Start Planning Now.